furkanakkurt1335/furkanakkurt1335.github.io/ssw/_posts/2022-11-15-ontologying.md

 I searched for some _Ontologist_ jobs.
 I was pleased to see that the companies look for _linguists_ as well as other technical professions.

-While at it, I saw [one _ontologist_ argue](https://www.linkedin.com/pulse/why-most-companies-need-ontologist-two-kurt-cagle/) that ontologists are language engineers: not in the sense of engineering or creating new languages ([_conlanging_](https://en.wikipedia.org/wiki/Constructed_language)), but standardizing the language used by a group of people working towards a goal.
+While at it, I saw one _ontologist_ argue<sup>1</sup> that ontologists are language engineers: not in the sense of engineering or creating new languages ([_conlanging_](https://en.wikipedia.org/wiki/Constructed_language)), but standardizing the language used by a group of people working towards a goal.
 I'm quoting, from his 2016 LinkedIn article:

 > <span style="font-family: tahoma; font-style: normal">I would estimate that 50% of all code that has been written in the last twenty years [is for] translating between representations.</span>